Fifth-Year Thesis Process 2024-25

 In general, the fifth-year architectural thesis should:

-• Present a clearly written and graphically represented thesis argument that articulates a non-obvious position that critically addresses the current practices and/or future opportunities of the architectural discipline.
+• Present a clearly written and graphically represented thesis argument that articulates one or more non-obvious claims about architecture that critically address its current practices and/or future opportunities.

-• Demonstrate the consequences of this thesis argument and design research in the form of a thesis design project
+• Demonstrate the consequences of the thesis argument and design research in the form of a thesis design project

 • Demonstrate a scope and level of complexity consistent with a capstone course.

-• Demonstrate design skill and refinement, from concept origination through design development.
+• Demonstrate the refinement of the thesis design project through an iterative design process, from concept origination through design development.

 • Demonstrate a command of all design criteria that are pertinent to your thesis design project, which may include: structure, mechanical systems, life safety, materiality, environmental and climatic concerns, landscape and land use, urban form and dynamics, socio-political conditions, legal constraints, historic or cultural values, regional character, patterns of human activity, user and client needs, user expectations, and relevant architectural theories.